How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 Some people report that nothing happens when they choose the Netflix app to open it.
 This is not uncommon.

 This can be a very frustrating experience.
-It’s because you can sit and wait until you realize that the page is not loading.
+It’s because you can sit and wait until you realize that Netflix won’t load on Samsung TV.

-To fix Samsung TV won’t connect to Netflix, try to turn off and unplug your TV.
+To fix Samsung Smart TV won’t connect to Netflix, try to turn off and unplug your TV.
 Please turn it off for at least 30 seconds before turning it back on.
-Check your online internet connection and try to load Netflix.
+Check your online internet connection and try to load.

 CauseSolution